matan-h/splash-css/README.md

   // color: splash(5,5,5) -> gray
 ```

-Unfortunately, normal CSS does not support this at all, not even the concept of custom color spaces.
-So, this repo provides an alternative way: `--spRGB`.
-For example, `--sp555` would be gray.
+Unfortunately, normal CSS do not support this at all, not even the concept of custom color spaces.
+So, this repo provides an alternative way: `var(--spRGB)`.
+For example, `var(--sp555)` would be gray.

 ## Getting Started
 There are two ways to use this repo:

 1.  **Using the CSS file directly:**